Universal Approximation Theorem and error bounds for quantum neural networks and quantum reservoirs: Approximation error bounds for variational quantum circuits

 Before stating the first theorem, we fix a probability measure~$\mu$ on~$\RR^d$, which shall be used throughout to measure the approximation error.
 This measure can be chosen arbitrarily and changes how the approximation quality is weighted in different regions of~$\RR^d$.
 For example, if~$\mu$ is the uniform measure on a hypercube $[-M,M]^d$ (for some $M>0$), then the approximation quality is weighted equally over $[-M,M]^d$ and no weight is put on the approximation quality outside $[-M,M]^d$.

-The following result shows that the outputs of~$\Cg_{\nq}(\ttheta,\xx)$ can be used to approximate such functions--further satisfying $\widehat{f} \in L^{1}(\RR^d)$--up to an error of size $n^{-\frac{1}{2}}$.
+The following result shows that the outputs of~$\Cg_{\nq}(\ttheta,\xx)$ can be used to approximate such functions---further satisfying $\widehat{f} \in L^{1}(\RR^d)$---up to an error of size $n^{-\frac{1}{2}}$.
 In particular, no curse of dimensionality occurs and the number of qubits is logarithmic in~$n$.

 \begin{theorem} For any $R>0$, $f \in \Ff_{R}$ and $n\in\NN$, there exists~$\ttheta\in\TTheta$ such that

 \end{theorem}